ThePrimeagen/fem-jsperf/lessons/02-shooter-program/A-our-first-program.md

 frames on time.

 * On time frame: 15, 16, or 17 ms frames.
 This is typescript after all, precision isn't an option
-* We expect below 15% frames to over or underflow
+* We expect below 25% frames to over or underflow
 * It is your job to fix it, or you don't have a job... and that sucks
+* you also want a Christmas bonus, so you want to do a great job.

 <br/>
 <br/>